-The Company adopted the current Executive Performance Plan (the "EPP") in 2012 in order to provide bonuses to designated executives based upon objective criteria.
-The plan is structured to satisfy the requirements for performance-based compensation within the meaning of Section 162(m) of the Internal Revenue Code so that the compensation is deductible for federal income tax purposes.
+The Company adopted the current Executive Performance Plan (the "EPP") in 2012 to provide bonuses to designated executives based upon objective criteria.
+The plan's structure satisfies the requirements for performance-based compensation within the meaning of Section 162(m) of the Internal Revenue Code so that the compensation is deductible for federal income tax purposes.
 The EPP permits awards to be paid in cash, restricted stock or a combination of both.